-BY KRISTI KLITSCH
+BY KRISTI KLITSCH Assistant News Editor

-Assistant News Editor
+Twenty-five years has elapsed since the Supreme Court officially declared abortion constitutional, but much debate and controversy still surround the speakers delivering testimony at the hearing today.

-Twenty-five years has elapsed since the Supreme Court officially declared abortion constitutional, but much debate and controversy still surround the landmark decision.
-In memory of the Roe v.
-Wade decision, the United States Senate subcommittee Constitution, the Federalism and Property Rights is holding a hearing entitled The 25th Anniversary of Roe v.
+Wade decision, the United States Senate subcommittee the Constitution, on Federalism and Property Rights is holding a hearing entitled The 25thAnniversary of Roe v.
 Wade: The Test of Time."
-Gerald Bradley, professor of law at Notre Dame and pro-life supporter, is one of several professors, senators and other speakers delivering testimony at the hearing today.
+Gerald Bradley, professor of law at Notre Dame and pro-life supporter, is one of several professors, senators and other